-- 1 tablespoon butter + more for greasing the casserole pan
+- 1 TB butter + more for greasing the casserole pan

-- 2 handfuls of kale, chopped (About 3-4 cups.
-I get the big bags of coarsely chopped kale at Costco, take 2 handfuls out, and then run my knife through the leaves.)
+- 3-4 cups kale chopped, I get the big bags of coarsely chopped kale at Costco, take 2 handfuls out, and then run my knife through the leaves.

 - 1 tsp dried thyme + extra to sprinkle on top